Rocket blasts off from Florida carrying new GPS satellite

+* GAMCO Asset Management Inc reports 6.01 percent stake in Lennar Corp as on March 28, 2017

-CAPE CANAVERAL, Florida An unmanned Atlas rocket blasted off from Cape Canaveral Air Force Station on Wednesday to deliver an upgraded global positioning system satellite into orbit.
+CAPE CANAVERAL, Fla.
+May 15 An unmanned Atlas rocket blasted off from Cape Canaveral Air Force Station on Wednesday to deliver an upgraded global positioning system satellite into orbit.

-The 189-foot (58-meter) tall rocket, built and launched by United Launch Alliance, a partnership of Boeing (BA.N) and Lockheed Martin (LMT.N), soared into blue skies over Florida's east coast at 5:38 p.m.
+The 189-foot (58-meter) tall rocket, built and launched by United Launch Alliance, a partnership of Boeing and Lockheed Martin, soared into blue skies over Florida's east coast at 5:38 p.m.
 (2138 GMT).

 Perched on top of the rocket was a 3,400-pound (1,542 kg) Boeing-built GPS 2F satellite, the fourth of 12 upgraded spacecraft expected to be added to the orbiting constellation over the next several years.